Bradford One in a Million free school: Fight for funds

 Parents want Education Secretary Michael Gove to look again at the decision.

-Janet East, whose son James was due to attend the school, said she and others were not giving up the fight to get the school opened.'No answers'
+Janet East, whose son James was due to attend the school, said she and others were not giving up the fight to get the school opened.

 She said: "We're still emailing the Department for Education but we've had no answers.